 Based on the data of the report on the functioning of the municipalities for 2022, a total of 36 Mayors have reported to the Municipal Assembly, regarding the economic-financial situation of the municipality.
 While in the municipalities of Mamusha and Kllokot, the Mayors have never reported on the economic and financial situation.

-As a result of the data of the report on the functioning of the municipalities for 2022,we have 13 municipalities that have not published any report of the Mayor.

 MAYOR'S MEETINGS

 Every year, the municipality holds at least two public meetings with citizens on issues of general interest.
 One of the public meetings must be held in the first six (6) months of the year, while the other meeting is held in the second six (6) months of the year.
 The public meetings must be attended by the highest officials of the municipal bodies, such as: the Mayor, the Chairman of the Municipal Assembly, the Directors of the Directorates, the Chairmen of the Committees and the competent officials for matters under public discussion.
 Public meetings are led and chaired by the Mayor, or his/her representative.
 The Mayor is authorized to set the agenda and the procedure for leading the discussions.